 According to the researchers, the signatures which they discovered in the lunar rocks are identical to others discovered in meteorites on Earth, which may mean that the Moon's water can be transported with meteorites.
 But as the same molecular signatures are also found in the mantle of our planet, the water inside and the moon's water may have a common origin.

-For the safer conclusions about their past bodies and their formation, a more precise time determination of the time when the meteorites bombarded them with water will be needed.
+To draw safer conclusions about the past of the two bodies and their formation, a more accurate timeline of the time the meteorites bombarded them with water would be needed.

 The research is published in the journal Earth and Planetary Science Letters.